-- a) Institutions applying for new programs with Majors can apply for them as one degree program under one consent.
-The application will have to clearly identify the various Majors, addressing all relevant PEQAB criteria (most importantly the Degree Level, Program Content and Capacity to Deliver Standards) for each of the Majors. - b) Institutions wanting to add a new Major to an existing program can do so by applying for an amendment to the consent of an existing degree program, submitting all pertinent information.
+- Institutions applying for new programs with majors can apply for them as one program.
+The application will have to clearly identify the various majors, addressing all relevant PEQAB criteria (most importantly the Degree Level, Program Content and Capacity to Deliver Standards) for each of the majors. - Institutions applying to add a new major to an existing program can do so by applying for an amendment to an existing program, submitting all pertinent information.

-The Ministry remains the authority in determining what changes are permitted during the period of consent and, as such, determines when to refer requests for changes and amendments, including to add Majors, to the Board for Review.
+The Ministry remains the authority on determining what changes are permitted during the period of consent and, as such, determines when to refer requests for changes and amendments -- including to (add) majors --to the Board for Review.